apache/druid/docs/tutorials/tutorial-query-deep-storage.md

 curl --location 'http://localhost:8888/druid/v2/sql/statements' \
 --header 'Content-Type: application/json' \
 --data '{
-    "query":"SELECT page FROM \"wikipedia\" WHERE \"__time\" <  TIMESTAMP'\''2016-06-27 00:10:00'\'' LIMIT 10",
+    "query":"SELECT page FROM wikipedia WHERE __time <  TIMESTAMP'\''2016-06-27 00:10:00'\'' LIMIT 10",
     "context":{
         "executionMode":"ASYNC"
     }
 }'
 ```

 This query looks for records with timestamps that precede `00:10:00`.
 Based on the load rule you configured earlier, this data is only available from deep storage.

-When you submit the query through the API, you get the following response
+When you submit the query from deep storage through the API, you get the following response:

 <details><summary>Show the response</summary>